-We recommend to use one of the following ways to handle and acknowledge incoming events:
+We recommend using one of the following ways to handle and acknowledge incoming events:

 - Store the event in a queue, acknowledge it and handle it later (e. g. via cron job)

 - Handle the event right away and return 200 if it is a success and a HTTP error code (>= 400) if something goes wrong.
 In case you return an error code the webhook servers will place the event in the queue taking care of resending it again later.

-Since there is no guarantee an event has actually been sent by Unzer API and not a third party, you must always fetch the resource using the SDK.
-This way you make sure a hacker can not inject a false payment state into your shop.
-In Addition there is no guarantee the events arrive in the same order in which they occurred.
-Fetching the resource to an event always gives you the latest state because the events may arrive in a random order.
+Because there is no guarantee an event you received has been sent by Unzer API and not a third party, you must always fetch the resource using the SDK.
+This way you make sure a hacker cannot inject a false payment state into your shop.
+You should always fetch the resource to get the latest state because the events may arrive in a random order.

-retrieveUrlto fetch the event resource without making sure the domain is legit.
+retrieveUrlto fetch the event resource before confirming a legitimate domain

 A hacker could send an event with a

 retrieveUrl which contains his own domain to spy out your private key or to return fake data to make you believe a payment has been completed when it actually has not.
 Please use the method

 fetchResourceFromEvent(…) of the Unzer class to retrieve the resource from an event to make sure nobody can feed you false data.
-This method omits the possibly manipulated domain and just uses the path to the corresponding resource, making sure you are calling a save Unzer domain.
+This method omits the possibly manipulated domain and only uses the path to the corresponding resource, making sure you are calling a save Unzer domain.